klevo/docker-zabbix_server/README.md

 # Zabbix Server Dockerfile

-Requirement: running mysql container that exposes port 3306.
-The following example assumes a database exists on the mysql server as specified by the env variables in the command:
+### Requirements

+Requirement is a running mysql container that exposes port 3306 (https://github.com/dockerfile/percona for example).
+This mysql container needs to be linked as 'mysql' as zabbix container uses this hostname to connect.

+### Example usage

 ```
 docker run -d --name zabbix_server \